aaronkjoo/AWS-Rekognition-Project/README.md

   </h1>
 </head>
 <body>
   This project is focused on building an image labels generator using Amazon Rekognition.
-The user inputs an image and the AWS service will identify and label the image.
+The user inputs an image and the AWS service will identify and label the image. <br>
   ![Figure 1](./Figure_1.png)
 </body>